RetroDECK/ES-DE/USERGUIDE-DEV.md

 Installing DS4Windows may break controller input in ES-DE for unknown reasons.
 Uninstalling this software should resolve the issue.
 On Windows 11 both DualShock 4 (PS4) and DualSense (PS5) controllers have been tested wired and via Bluetooth and both work fine in both ES-DE and RetroArch without any special drivers or configuration.

 There are two ES-DE releases available for Windows; a regular installer and a portable/ZIP version.
 If going for the first option, an issue is that many emulators are not shipped with proper installers that implement any mechanism to inform ES-DE where they have been installed (like adding a Registry key with their installation path).
-Such emulators are marked accordingly in the _Supported game systems_ table at the bottom of this guide.
 These emulators are commonly shipped as a ZIP file that can be unpacked anywhere on the filesystem.

 In order for ES-DE to find these emulators you need to add their directories to the operating system's Path environment variable.
 This is very easy to do, just open the _Settings_ application and then search for _path_ in the _Find a setting_ search box.
 Select the _Edit the system environment variables_ entry and then click the _Environment variables..._ button and add the emulator directory to the _Path_ variable.
 You need to restart ES-DE after changing the variable, but following this the emulator should be found when launching a game.
 If running ES-DE via Steam, you need to restart Steam as well to apply the changes to the Path variable.